 Did you know that Black female founders receive less than 0.5% of venture capital funding?
 SoGal is looking to change that with the Black Founder Startup Grant.

-Sign up now to be considered for upcoming rounds of grants being issued to Black female and nonbinary entrepreneurs.
-Grants of $5,000 and $10,000 are being given to businesses that anticipate pursuing financing for growth for their “scalable, high-impact solution or idea.”
+Sign up now to be considered for upcoming rounds of small business grants being issued to Black female and nonbinary entrepreneurs.
+Grants of $5,000 and $10,000 are being given to minority women owned businesses that anticipate pursuing financing for growth for their “scalable, high-impact solution or idea.”
 The program is geared toward entrepreneurs aspiring to build a billion-dollar company.

 To review full qualifications and to apply, click here.